giannilmbd/dynare/doc/manual/source/the-configuration-file.rst

         to use (processor counting is defined to begin at one as opposed to zero).
-Note that using specific processors is only possible under Windows; under Linux and macOS, if a range is passed the same number of processors will be used but the range will be adjusted to begin at one.
+Note that using specific processors is only possible under Windows; under Linux and macOS, if a range is passed the same number of processors will be used, but the range will be adjusted to begin at one.

     .. option:: ComputerName = COMPUTER_NAME